 Place this card in the centre of your square and draw around it with a white pencil or fabric pen.

 Sew around your drawn square through both layers of fabric.
 I chose to sew my squares in different coloured threads – picking out the colours in the fabric pattern.

 Filling the weights

 Fill your square with the gravel.
 I tried using a funnel but found a jug was easier.
 Fill it to the top and then shake the gravel down so it’s really full and pin the opening closed.

 Hand-sew the opening closed using small neat stitches so the gravel can’t escape.

 Repeat this to sew and fill the remainder of the fabric squares until you have 15 lovely pattern weights.

-You’re finished!
+You’re finished making your sewing weights!
 Enjoy using your pattern weights whenever you get crafty.

 Don’t have time to make your own sewing weights?
 Don’t worry, we’ve rounded up some of our favourites for you to buy.

 These attractive pattern weights from ByBridie on Etsy are sure to bring some style to your sewing space!
 They’ll keep your fabric where it needs to be and will look great even when you’re not using them.